Blessed Generation Kenya

 East Coast Kenya · Indian Ocean

-BG’s most diverse location — a charity school of 300+ students, a residential shelter, 14 Lighthouse foster homes, and an outreach program.
-All operating from one campus on Kenya’s coast.
+BG’s most diverse location.
+A charity school of 300+ students, a residential shelter for ~30 children, 14 Lighthouse foster family homes, and an outreach program — all operating from a single campus on Kenya’s coast.
+The Lighthouse Village model is now being studied nationally.

 300+ at school